Kinsteen/dnd-sheet-tauri/README.md

 - [ ] Users can import and export their characters to someone else
 	- [ ] Protobuf
 	- [ ] Json if possible, so it's easier to read?
+- [ ] Page to see what happens on short/long rest (health, counters, ...)
 - [ ] Users can create homebrew content with Rust code
 - [ ] Users can create homebrew content with UI?
 (Not sure if it's the goal)
 - [ ] Save and load information dynamically